 Don’t let high gas prices cut road trip fun short this fall.
 Instead, find a closer-to-home destination filled with activities that will make you feel like you’re a million miles away.

 The six perfect autumn drive destinations that follow are just a quick trip away from most of southern Ontario.
 Each article has helpful links to sensational suggestions for outdoor fun, unexpected attractions, nearby farm finds, cool local shops, craft breweries and cideries in the area, buzzed-about restaurants, and neighbouring towns you can add to your day trip.
-Better yet, take advantage of our fantastic fall hotel offers and string a few of these itineraries together for a perfect weekend escape.

 Fancy a leisurely fall afternoon exploring unique shops and a fabulous fall cycle followed by an over-the-top meal?
 Point your vehicle toward the charming towns of Dundas and Ancaster.

 Prefer some hip urban exploring with a tasty restaurant row, a farmer’s market that gives St. Lawrence Market a run for its money and a network of waterfalls, underground caves and streams that you have to see to believe?
 Head to Hamilton.

 If a perfect fall day for you involves digging into the beauty of Canada’s largest botanical garden, setting out on a walking tour filled with historic buildings, scoring a stylish new autumn outfit and then resting your feet on a picture-perfect patio, Burlington beckons.

 Add sparkly Lake Ontario views, a fun game of disc golf when it’s time to stretch your legs, and sensational specialty food shops to the menu if you make time for an afternoon of exploring in Oakville.